Gakk/UpgradeAssistantPrefer32Bit/README.md

 If compiled as x86 it would consume 0.8 GiB RAM, and as AnyCpu on 64-bit 3.8 GiB.

 ## 2. Opgraded to SDK style project file

+Upgraded file (branch _[Converted](https://github.com/Gakk/UpgradeAssistantPrefer32Bit/tree/Converted)_ and _main_) where markings for both platform and Prefer32Bit is gone:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">